zczlr12/comp0034-wk8/activities/1-dash.md

 }
 ```

-The first element in the 'points' points list is accessed at index 0.
-In the element find the 'customdata' property.
-The
+This is a dictionary with list elements within it.
+The 'customdata' field is within the 'points' list, which is a list
+of dictionaries.
+First access points in the dictionary.
+Since the value associated with 'points' is a list, we access its first element
+with [0].
+Then, we accessed the 'customdata' field within this dictionary.
+Then since the customdata value is also a
-event_id that we want is the first element in the customdata list.
-To access it will look something like
+list, we access its first element with [0].
+To access it will look something like this: `hoverData['points'][0]['customdata'][0]`
-this: `hoverData['points'][0]['customdata'][0]`

 ### Output